 MD Live is a virtual clinic offering both mental health and general medical care online.
 Licensed therapists and board-certified psychiatrists are available to support common concerns like anxiety, depression, and stress, with appointments seven days a week, including evenings.

-Because MD Live also serves children and teens ages 10 to 17, it’s a practical choice for families looking for a mix of convenience and clinical support.
+Because MD Live also offers mental health care for children and teens ages 10 to 17 (with parental or legal guardian consent), it’s a practical choice for families looking for a mix of convenience and clinical support.
 While it’s not meant for more complex or crisis-level mental health conditions, it offers reliable, insurance-friendly access to care for everyday needs.

 Cost and insurance